gatsbyjs/gatsby/docs/docs/how-to/performance/resolving-out-of-memory-issues.md

 Generating AVIFs often causes increased memory usage by gatsby-plugin-image.
 This option is turned off by default in gatsby-plugin-image; if you've turned it on and are seeing issues, try turning it back off.

-### 3. Reducing crashes in generating Javascript bundles & serializing HTML pages
+### 3. Reducing crashes in generating JavaScript bundles & serializing HTML pages

 #### Turn off source maps generation